El Paso, Texas: Mass transit

-El Paso Streetcar
+Streetcar

 The El Paso Streetcar is a streetcar system that opened for service on November 9, 2018, and uses a fleet of restored PCC streetcars that had served the city's previous system until its closure in 1974.
 The system covers 4.8 mi (round trip) in two loops from Downtown El Paso to University of Texas at El Paso.
 The system was constructed under the authority of the Camino Real Regional Mobility Authority, but when the major construction was completed, around spring 2018, it was transferred to Sun Metro, for operation and maintenance.
 As of 2016, construction of the system was projected to cost $97 million.
 In 2019, it was reported that the system is losing money and that the number of people using it only reached half its goal in the inaugural year.

 International border crossings

 The first bridge to cross the Rio Grande at El Paso del Norte was built in the time of Nueva España, over 250 years ago, from wood hauled in from Santa Fe.
-Today, this bridge is honored by the modern Santa Fe Street Bridge, and Santa Fe Street in downtown El Paso.
+This bridge is honored by the modern Santa Fe Street Bridge, and Santa Fe Street in downtown El Paso.

 Several bridges serve the El Paso–Ciudad Juárez area: